Are you wondering what is User Experience?

 ISO 9241-210 (Ergonomics of human-system interaction) defines user experience as “a person’s perceptions and responses that result from the use or anticipated use of a product, system or service”.

 The problem with this definition of user experience is that it still leaves so much to interpretation.
-Designing the user experience is a combination of an art and science with many “rules” actually being guidelines based on user behaviors during testing.
+User experience design is a combination of an art and science with many “rules” actually being guidelines based on user behaviors during testing.

 Additional notes in the ISO definition go on to explain that UX includes all the users’ emotions, beliefs, preferences, perceptions, physical and psychological responses, behaviours and accomplishments that occur before, during and after use.